anton-kotenko/crdt/README.md

 1. nginx-based http balancer in front of `video&counter` services
 2. Set of `video&counter` services
 3. rabbitmq server to provide communication layer between instances.
+4. redis server to provide persistency layer for `video&counter` services

 #### Docker-Compose
 It may be started with docker-compose.
 In this case 3 instances of video&counter services, nginx-based balancer and rabbitmq server.

 `video&counter` services are accessible at 1231, 1232 and 1233 ports
 or through balancer at 1234 port (balancer forwards traffic to arbitrary instance of `video&counter` service according to it's implementation)

 Rabbitmq admin page is accessible on 15673 port (non-standart port, to avoid collision with possible rabbitmq already running at machine)

+Redis is exposed to localhost at 6378 port (non-standart, to avoid collision with redis, if started locally)

 ```sh
 docker-compose build